feng-yufei/Neural-Natural-Logic/README.md

 # Neural-Natural-Logic
-Implementation of the first neural natural logic paper on natural language inference
+Implementation of the neural natural logic paper on natural language inference